• Skip to main content

 In Conclusion

-Compound bicep and tricep exercises are a great way to pack on size and give your arms some great definition.
-Isolation exercises have their place too, as we have discussed.
-But if your training goals are shape and size orientated, then your workout should consist of mostly compound arm exercises, garnished with a few isolation exercises for good measure.
+Compound exercises for arms are a great way to pack on size and give your biceps and triceps some great definition.
+Isolation exercises have their place, too, as we have discussed.
+But if your training goals are shape and size orientated, then your workout should consist of mostly compound exercises for arms, garnished with a few isolation exercises for good measure.

 Brian Ward is a fitness writer, founder & editor of TheWorkoutDigest.
 He has been lifting weights & writing about fitness for over 5 years.
 He has been a contributor for several health and fitness publications, including WealthyGorilla.com, MuscleAndBrawn.com.